-- Each active member shall have the right to receive a subscription to NCMEA periodicals and other communication services deemed appropriate by the Board of Directors
+- Services.
+Each active member shall have the right to receive a subscription to NCMEA periodicals and other communication services deemed appropriate by the Board of Directors.

 Section 2.
 Collegiate Membership

-- Collegiate Membership is offered as provided by the constitution of NAfME.
+- Eligibility.
+Collegiate Membership is offered as provided by the constitution of NAfME.

-- Each Collegiate member shall have the right to receive a subscription to NCMEA periodicals and other communication services deemed appropriate by the Board of Directors
+- Services.
+Each Collegiate member shall have the right to receive a subscription to NCMEA periodicals and other communication services deemed appropriate by the Board of Directors.

 Section 3.
 Honorary Life Membership

-- Honorary Life membership shall be conferred by the Board of Directors.
+- Eligibility.
+Honorary Life membership shall be conferred by the Board of Directors.

-- Each Honorary Life member shall have the right to receive a subscription to NCMEA periodicals and other communication services deemed appropriate by the Board of Directors
+- Services.
+Each Honorary Life member shall have the right to receive a subscription to NCMEA periodicals and other communication services deemed appropriate by the Board of Directors.

 Section 4.
 Retired Membership

-- Each Retired member shall have the right to vote and hold office.
+- Privileges.
+Each Retired member shall have the right to vote and hold office.

-- Each Retired member shall have the right to receive a subscription to NCMEA periodicals and other communication services deemed appropriate by the Board of Directors
+- Services.
+Each Retired member shall have the right to receive a subscription to NCMEA periodicals and other communication services deemed appropriate by the Board of Directors.

 Section 5.
 Associate Membership

-- Associate members shall have the same privileges as active member except the right to vote, hold office or participate in NCMEA student events.
+- Privileges.
+Associate members shall have the same privileges as active members except the right to vote, hold office or participate in NCMEA student events.

-- Each Associate member shall have the right to receive a subscription to NCMEA periodicals and other communication services deemed appropriate by the Board of Directors
+- Services.
+Each Associate member shall have the right to receive a subscription to NCMEA periodicals and other communication services deemed appropriate by the Board of Directors.

 Section 6.
 Introductory Membership

-- Introductory members shall have the same privileges as active members.
+- Privileges.
+Introductory members shall have the same privileges as active members.

-- Each Introductory member shall have the right to receive a subscription to NCMEA periodicals and other communication services deemed appropriate by the Board of Directors
+- Services.
+Each Introductory member shall have the right to receive a subscription to NCMEA periodicals and other communication services deemed appropriate by the Board of Directors.

 ARTICLE II – DUES